theFox6/factory/README.md

 ## License
 * original factory made by Lemmy is under the WTFPL
+* zinc is taken of technic which is under LGPL, V2 or later
 * parts of factory made by theFox6 are under the MIT License